laravel/nova-docs/4.0/customization/localization.md

 </script>
 ```

-Alternatively, you can also use `useLocalization` on Vue with Composition API:
+Alternatively, you may also use `useLocalization` on Vue via the Composition API:

 ```vue
 <template>